oroinc/documentation/bundles/platform/LocaleBundle/locale-settings.rst

 2. ``Oro\Bundle\LocaleBundle\Model\LocaleSettings::getLocales`` returns the list of all available locales.

 3. ``Oro\Bundle\LocaleBundle\Model\LocaleSettings::getCountryByLocale`` gets country by locale.
-If it could not find the result, than it returns the default country.
+If it cannot find the result, then it returns the default country.

 Language
 --------